superruzafa/visual-scala-reference/_en/functions/reduceOption.md

 }
 ~~~

-`reduceOption` applies a binary operator `op` to pairs of elements in this collection until the final result is calculated, wrapped with `Some`.
+`reduceOption` applies the binary operator `op` to pairs of elements in this collection until the final result is calculated and returned wrapped with `Some`.

 <figure class="diagram">
   <img src="images/reduceOption.svg" alt="reduceOption function">